 July 28, 1996 – The remains of a prehistoric man were discovered near Kennewick, Washington.
 Such remains would be known as the Kennewick Man.

 July 28, 1997 – This day’s edition of the Miami Herald reported an incident in which six British tourists and their guide, Dan Rowland, saw a Skunk Ape on Turner River Road, just north of Ochopee, Fla.
 According to Rowland, the unknown ape-like creature was between six and seven feet tall, “flat-faced, broad-shouldered, covered with long brown hair or fur and reeking of a skunk.”

 July 28, 1999 – Six historic locations in Clarke County, Ala. were added to the National Register of Historic Places.
 Those locations included the Bush House at 168 North Church Street in Grove Hill (built in 1912); the Stephen Beech Cleveland House, also known as The Lodge, in Suggsville (built in 1860); the John A. Coate House, located on Dubose Street in Grove Hill (built in 1855); the Cobb House in Grove Hill (built in 1865); the Gainestown Methodist Church and Cemetery in Gainestown; and the Jesse Pickens Pugh Farmstead, a 289-acre homestead near Grove Hill.

 July 28, 2011 – United Nations Security Council Resolution 2001 relating to United Nations Assistance Mission in Iraq was adopted.

 July 28, 2014 – “Running Wild with Bear Grylls” premiered on NBC.
 In this adventure TV series, Grylls took celebrities on a two-day trip in the wilderness.
-This celebrities who took part in the 6-episode series are Zac Efron, Ben Stiller, Tamron Hall, Deion Sanders, Channing Tatum, and Tom Arnold.
+The celebrities who took part in the 6-episode series are Zac Efron, Ben Stiller, Tamron Hall, Deion Sanders, Channing Tatum and Tom Arnold.